- Add a

-Custom visualizations are a community supported effort.
+Custom visualizations are a community-supported effort.
 Looker’s support team does not troubleshoot issues relating to custom visualizations or your custom visualization code.
-For tracking and closing out bugs, please use GitHub issues in the custom visualization’s repository, or visit Looker’s Community Forums for how-to articles, conversations, and tips regarding custom visualizations.
+For tracking and closing out bugs, please use GitHub issues in the custom visualization’s repository, or visit Looker’s Community Forums or Help Center for how-to articles, conversations, and tips regarding custom visualizations.

-The Visualizations page in Looker’s Admin panel lists all of the custom visualizations that have been added to your Looker instance through any of the methods described above:
+The Visualizations page in the Platform section of Looker’s Admin menu lists all the custom visualizations that have been added to your Looker instance through any of the methods described above:

 The list includes the following columns:

 Once you know which visualization you’d like to add to your instance, you can use the Visualizations page to add a custom visualization by clicking the Add Visualization button in the upper left corner of the page.

 In the Label field, enter the name of the visualization that will be displayed in the Looker visualization menu.
 For example, this is how Looker displays a custom visualization labeled “Sankey”:

-Once added, you will see the visualization in the visualization menu in an Explore, and can use the new visualization type just like any of Looker’s existing visualization types.
+Once the visualization has been added, you will see it as you’ve labeled it in the visualization menu in an Explore, and you can use the new visualization type just like any of Looker’s existing visualization types.

-To edit an existing visualization manifest, click the Edit button to the right of the visualization.
-Looker displays the same page that you use to add a visualization manifest (described above), but with the relevant information already filled in.
+To edit an existing visualization, click the Edit button to the right of the visualization.
+Looker displays the same page that you use to add a visualization (described above), but with the relevant information already filled in.
 Make any desired changes, then click Save.

-To delete a visualization manifest, click the Delete button to the right of the visualization and then click OK in the confirmation box.
+To delete a visualization, click the Delete button to the right of the visualization and then click OK in the confirmation box.
 This removes the visualization from Looker, but will not affect anything in the visualization’s external code repository.

-Deleting a visualization manifest disables any Looks or dashboards that use that visualization type.
-You can correct that by adding back the deleted visualization manifest with the same visualization ID.
+Deleting a visualization disables any Looks or dashboards that use that visualization type.
+You can correct that by adding back the deleted visualization with the same visualization ID.